 Open Access is a recent movement in Algeria; however, there has already been positive and steady feedback on it from variety of stakeholders; librarians, academics and researchers - all support and participate in OA movement.
 Currently there are one Open Access repositories: DEPOT NUMERIQUE DE L'UNIVERSITE D'ALGER at Universite d'Alger.

-Moreover, there are two Open Access journals published in Algeria: IBScientific Magazine, a peer-reviewed magazine for public engagement of science, and the IBScientific Journal of Science, a specialized research periodical and both are established by IB Scientific Publishing.
+Moreover, there are five Open Access peer reviewed journals published in Algeria: International Journal of Chemical and Petroleum Sciences, Journal of Fundamental and Applied Sciences, Journal of New Technology and Materials, LARHYSS Journal and Synergies Algerie.
 Algerian researchers publish articles in international OA periodicals.
-For instance, there have been 28 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from: Agro-Veterinary and Biology, Blida University.
+For instance, there have been 43 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from: Agro-Veterinary and Biology, Blida University.

 There are 36 Universities, 15 University centers, 10 research centers, 5 unities of research with 931 Research Laboratories in Algeria, (Zerari, 2011).
 Universities provide access to Internet and digital libraries to faculty, staff and students.
 The scientific research and the technological development are managed by the Ministry of High Education and Scientific Research (Ministère de l’Enseignement Supérieur et de la Recherche Scientifique (MESRS)), through a national Research Administration, which has in charge the management of the National Research fund.